mahmoud1yaser/mmmai_codebase/README.md

-     "checkpoint_path": null,  # Optional: Provide the path to a checkpoint if resuming training "epochs": 10,  # Number of epochs for training "batch_size": 10,  # Batch size for training "enable_SAP": true # set enable_SAP = false if using other generative models }
+     "checkpoint_path": null,  # Optional: Provide the path to a checkpoint if resuming training "epochs": 10,  # Number of epochs for training "batch_size": 10,  # Batch size for training "enable_SAP": true, # set enable_SAP = false if using other generative models "start_epoch":0, # set only in case checkpoint_path is given

+   }
    ```